 This is an attempt to list some of citation management tools that students come across with no endorsement implied!
 Always be prepared to double-check the results of any bibliographic citation generator including the built-in citations created via the library catalog and the library databases. – Ilene Frank

 Bibme is a citation generator developed at Carnegie Mellon University and is now part of Chegg services.
 As of August 2021, Bibme uses APA 6th edition, MLA 8th edition, Chicago 17th edition.
-Bibme also has a Create a Title Page
+Bibme also has a Create a Title Page in different styles.

 Create a free account and your citations can be saved and accessed from any computer; Supports APA, MLA and Chicago styles; Create and save multiple bibliographies; Automatic lookup of journals, books and webpages; Copy & paste or export citations to MS Word; Also includes in-text citation generator with guide.
 Created and maintained by Alan Cole.
 As of August 2021: APA 7th edition and MLA 8th edition and Chicago 16th edition.